2015-16 An Wang Postdoctoral Fellowship Guidelines

-The Fairbank Center for Chinese Studies is pleased to offer the An Wang Postdoctoral Fellowship to support research in Chinese Studies.
-Well-designed projects at any stage, from initial research to revision for publication, are welcome.
+Harvard University’s Fairbank Center for Chinese Studies is pleased to announce the 2015-16 competition for the An Wang Postdoctoral Fellowship in Chinese Studies.
+Well-designed projects from any academic discipline, at any stage, from initial research to revision for publication, are welcome.

 Total stipend for one year: $50,000

-Health insurance benefits for the An Wang fellowship recipient will also be provided.
+Health insurance benefits for the An Wang fellowship recipients will also be provided.

 Link to online application system will be available soon.

 For questions regarding the program, please email program coordinator Shirley Sun (contact information at right).